calebrussel77/Nodejs-Books-Management/README.md

-# Nodejs-API-Books-Management
+# Nodejs-Books-Management
-A simple and beautiful node js API for books management and CRUD management The login admin : alex@yahoo.fr
+A simple and beautiful node js app for books management and CRUD management The login admin : alex@yahoo.fr
 The Password Admin: alex237